-Ralph Nilson, President & Vice-Chancellor General Note: 2016/2017 disclosure year includes 27 pay periods.
-Administrative Leaves: Administrative leaves at VIU are not automatic.
+Ralph Nilson, President & Vice-Chancellor General Note: Administrative Leaves: Administrative leaves at VIU are not automatic.
 All leaves require the completion of full five year terms before individuals are eligible for the leaves.
 Even upon completion of the five year term, leave will only occur upon approval.
 Using PSAB accounting practices, we have elected to accrue the potential liability for leaves based upon probability estimates, but not attribute to the individuals until the individual has completed their full terms and the leaves have been approved.
 To support full transparent disclosure principles, three individuals (the President and Vic-Chancellor, and two Vice-Presidents) will be eligible to apply for/or have already accrued (but not paid)administrative leaves.
-Other Note: Other - Annual contractual benefits ceiling pay adjustment \$15,151.60; mortgage interest \$4,244.36 Marie Armstrong, University Secretary/Senior Policy Advisor General Note: 2016/2017 disclosure year includes 27 pay periods.
-Dan Hurley, Executive Director, University Relations General Note: Resigned effective August 14, 2016.
-Shelley Legin, Chief Financial Officer and VP Administration General Note: 2016/2017 disclosure year includes 27 pay periods.
-Administrative Leave (please refer to note above).
-Eligible one year administrative leave upon approval by the President and upon concluding the five year term contract (2019).
-Other Note: Labour Market Adjustment - \$10,395.00 William Litchfield, Interim Executive Director, University Relations General Note: Actual Base Salary includes earnings from regular Director position from April 1, 2016 to July 31, 2016, and temporary Executive Director earnings from August 1, 2016 to March 31, 2017.
-David Witty, Provost and Vice-President Academic General Note: 2016/2017 disclosure year includes 27 pay periods.
-Administrative Leave (please refer to note above).
-Concluded five year term in 2015, therefore is eligible for one year administrative leave upon approval by the President.
+Other Note: Other - Annual contractual benefits ceiling pay adjustment of \$16,865.85; mortgage interest of \$6,457.02 Marie Armstrong, University Secretary Shelley Legin, Chief Financial Officer and VP Administration General Note: Administrative Leave (please refer to note above).
+Eligible for one year administrative leave upon approval by the President and upon concluding the five year term contract (2019).
+Other Note: Labour Market Adjustment - \$10,409.00 William Litchfield, Associate Vice-President, University Relations David Witty, Provost and Vice-President Academic General Note: Administrative Leave (please refer to note above).
+Eligible for one year administrative leave upon approval by the President and upon concluding the five year term contract (2015).
 Pension contributions = \$0.00, no longer eligible to contribute to College Pension Plan.
-Other Note: Labour Market Adjustment - \$10,394.73
+Other Note: Labour Market Adjustment - \$10,409